gfoidl/CairoSharp/source/CairoSharp.Extensions/Loading/ReadMe.md

 ```

 > [!TIP]
-> The `LoadingNative.LibXYZ` names are the standard so-names on Linux, thus for a standard installation no `DllImportResolver` has to be set on Linux
+> The `LoadingNative.LibXYZ` names are the standard so-names on Linux, thus for a standard installation no `DllImportResolver` has to be set on Linux.

 In the above example the native DLLs from an Inkscape installation are used, so the resolver points to that place.

 When either librsvg or poppler isn't needed, then no resolver for these names has to be given.
-The resolvers for `LigGObjectName` and `LibGioName` must be given anyway (once loading features are used).
+The resolvers for `LigG...Name` must be given anyway (once loading features are used).